Majramos/awesome/TOPICS.md

 *   [Hopding/pdf-lib](https://github.com/Hopding/pdf-lib) - Create and modify PDF documents in any JavaScript environment
 *   [immich-app/immich](https://github.com/immich-app/immich) - High performance self-hosted photo and video management solution.
 *   [simonecorsi/mawesome](https://github.com/simonecorsi/mawesome) - 😎 Github action to generate your own awesome list from project you've starred ordered by languages!
-*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️ Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages, articles, and documents.
+*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️ Self-hosted collaborative bookmark manager to collect, read, annotate, and fully preserve what matters, all in one place.
 *   [CorentinTh/it-tools](https://github.com/CorentinTh/it-tools) - Collection of handy online tools for developers, with great UX.
 *   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.